bitonp/mysql-lua-logging/README.md

 31/8/2014 - Minor amendment.
 You can either use Curl, or output to a log file (bitonproxy.out), and allow
             logstash, or similar, to pick that up and dump to ES.
 Curl was found to be too slow in a production environment.
 Further work will be done to build a direct TCP link, or use an asynch process for this.
-            Logstash is good, but may have issues with grabbing all data cleanly.. but hey..Rime wasn't built in a day
+            Logstash is good, but may have issues with grabbing all data cleanly.. but hey..Rome wasn't built in a day

 The simple (ha!) concept behind this was finding a way to log  all queries that happen on a server, or group of servers, to discover usage, issues, and all queries that need optimisation.
 It grew out of a need of spending a couple of years